cyclr/docs/Shop-Monkey-authentication.md

 ## Cyclr setup

-To set up the Shop Monkey connector in Cyclr, go to your Cyclr console:
+To set up the Shopmonkey connector in Cyclr, go to your Cyclr console:

 1. Go to **Connectors** > **Application Connector Library**.